MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-page-for-model-app.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This topic provides tips to design a custom page for use in a model-driven app.
+This topic provides tips for designing a custom page for use in a model-driven app.

   > [!IMPORTANT]
   > - This is a preview feature, and isn't available in all regions.
   > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

-## Supported controls in custom page
+## Supported controls in a custom page

-Custom page authoring will start with a subset of controls supported and will be gradually adding more controls.
-Interaction with controls currently not supported may change so they should not be used until they are officially supported.
+Custom page authoring currently supports a subset of controls and interaction with these controls currently isn't supported.

   | Control | Control Type | Notes |
   | --- | --- | --- |